space-wizards/docs/src/en/proposals/emogarbage-celestial-war-gamemode.md

 _A long, floating cloak with only an upper torso.
 The base of their torso simply ends in a long spinal cord._

 Safrinni is the god of thievery and of rogues.
-Their divinity is raised through theft, like items off of unsuspecting players They also accept sacrifices of valuable thief steal objectives.
+Their divinity is raised through stealing items off of unsuspecting players.
+They also accept sacrifices of valuable thief steal objectives.

 They have the following artifacts: